Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-Finally, consider the complexity class of this algorithm.
+Finally, consider the complexity.
 Assume that we have an $\NPinter$ oracle solving the worst-case threshold problem~\cite{ZP96,jurdzinski98,gawlitza2009} and called in line~\ref{alg:ec_Li}.
 The number of recursive calls to $\mwecAlgoName$ is linear in~$|S|$, the number of states of $P$, because in the loop of line~\ref{alg:ec_loop}, the sets $U_i$ are pairwise disjoint, and because each call is executed after eliminating at least one state.
-Moreover, the maximal EC decomposition of $P$ can be computed in~$O(|S|^2)$~\cite{chatterjee_SODA2012}.
-Overall, we thus obtain that the problem solved by $\mwecAlgoName$ belongs to $\NPinter$. \end{proof}
+Moreover, the maximal EC decomposition of $P$ can be computed in~$O(|S|^2)$~\cite{DBLP:journals/jacm/ChatterjeeH14}.
+Therefore, algorithm $\mwecAlgoName$ makes a polynomial number of calls to an $\NPinter$ oracle, which proves the claim. \end{proof}

 Consider the execution of algorithm $\mwecAlgoName$ on the MDP described in Fig.~\ref{fig:mp_winningECsComputationExample}.
 In its first call, it computes the maximal EC decomposition $\mwecAlgoSet = \{\ec_{1}, \ec_{2}\}$.
 Now, for $\ec_{1}$, we have that $L_{1}$ is empty and thus $\ec_{1}$ remains in $\mwecAlgoSet$.
 On the contrary, for $\ec_{2}$, we have that $L_{2} = \{\state_{1}, \state_{3}, \state_{4}\}$.
 Hence the algorithm suppresses $\ec_{2}$ from $\mwecAlgoSet$ and recurses on the sub-MDP $\markovProcess \reduc (\ec_{2} \setminus L_{2}) = \markovProcess \reduc \{\state_{5}\}$.
 There, the maximal EC decomposition gives the unique EC $\ec_{3}$ which is winning since $L_{3} = \emptyset$, and thus remains in $\mwecAlgoSet$.
 The algorithm ends with $\mwecAlgoSet = \{\ec_{1}, \ec_{3}\}$.
 Clearly we have that $\mwecAlgoSet = \maxWinningECs$ as proved before.